Ken Strauss: Le Château du Jardin

 Tongre-Notre-Dame is best known for its basilica dedicated to the Virgin Mary, but it also has some unexpected treasures, such as the Château du Jardin.
 Built in the mid-19th century, this mansion stands in the middle of extensive formally laid out grounds.
 Today, the Château du Jardin is the property of an endocrinologist, Ken Strauss.
 He undertook the restoration of the residence with a view to holding medical seminars there.
 The Château du Jardin is a neo-classical, rectangular building.
 The frontage and rear external wall are two stories high, faced with finishing plaster and surmounted by a Mansard roof bordered with a wooden cornice.
 The façades have large rectangular window openings.

 Personal life

 Dr. Strauss is a widower currently living in Javea, Spain.
 In 1979 he married Jeannette Reyes (1952-2011) from Bogota, Colombia with whom he had two children, Patrick (1982) and Natalia (1988).
 With his companion, Fabienne Menchior (1964-2018), he had a third child, Camille (2005).
-He has one grandson, Francisco, born 2018.